fondemen/coreos-swarm-vagrant/readme.md

 For swarm to be highly available (i.e. survive the loss of the leader node), one needs to add manager nodes.
 Default manager nodes are docker-01, docker-02, and docker-03.
 You can change them using the SWARM_MANAGERS environment variable, e.g. `SWARM=ON NODES=8 SWARM_MANAGERS=docker-1,docker-3,docker-5 vagrant provision`.

+## Uploading files ##

+Virtual machines are not configured to share a folder.
+Nevertheless, a convenient mean to upload a file on a node is to use the scp plugin for Vagrant: `vagrant plugin install vagrant-scp`

+Once installed, you can upload any file of the host to a node (e.g. docker-01) from the coreos-swarm-vagrant directory : `vagrant scp [your file] docker-01:~`

 ## Destroying cluster ##

 Simply issue a `vagrant destroy && rm etcd_token_url` on each Vagrant host.